lulujordanna/data-structures/final/README.md

 <hr>

 ### 2: Learning JS: A Process Blog
 This project brings together weekly assignments [5](https://github.com/lulujordanna/data-structures/tree/master/week05), [6](https://github.com/lulujordanna/data-structures/tree/master/week06), [10](https://github.com/lulujordanna/data-structures/tree/master/week10) and [11](https://github.com/lulujordanna/data-structures/tree/master/week11) to produce a blog-style interface cataloging my progression with learning JavaScript in Data Structures this semester.
 The blog entries are categorized by the three final assignments.
+To view the final project, [click here](http://52.87.186.251:8080/process).

 #### The Data
 The data is stored using a semi-structured structure in Dynamodb.
 The final query structure is filtered by category.
 The params variable connects to the Dynamo db 'table', the elements of the blog entry (in the Projection Expression) and the filter parameter (Filter Expression).
 The query uses the scan operation to retrieve the data and the res.end has two handlebars variables, processData (the items in the Projection Expression) and category (the filter Expression).
 This project is different from the other examples as I am using both app.get and app.post.
-The app.get is the inital view of the application, which is set to the default category of AA Meetings.
-Using bodyParser, the app.post is how the webpage changes, after the inital load and based on the category filtering.
+The app.get is the initial view of the application, which is set to the default category of AA Meetings.
+Using bodyParser, the app.post is how the webpage changes, after the initial load and based on the category filtering.
 This is visually represented in the dropdown menu.

 ```javascript
 var defaultCategory = "AA Meetings"